THE RECEIPTS

 WHAT THEY PAID VS. WHAT IT'S WORTH

 Developer PNK Group bought the land for $29M in 2023.
 Built a warehouse.
 Flipped it to the federal government for $128.5M two years later.
 PNK is owned by Andrey Sharkov, who appears in the ICIJ Offshore Leaks Database and separated the company from its original Russian entity in 2023.
+Social Circle cut off the water on March 17: the facility's projected sewage demand (1,001,683 gallons/day) exceeds the city's entire wastewater capacity (660,000 gallons/day).

 33% above the appraised value from seven months earlier.